-The Director of Development Planning recommends:
+The Interim Director of Development Planning and Manager of Urban Design and Cultural Heritage Division recommend:

-- 1. That Heritage Vaughan Committee recommend the approval of the proposed demolitions under Section 42 of the Ontario Heritage Act for the three single detached dwellings at 357, 365, and 375 Stegman's Mill Road, subject to the following conditions: - a) that the applicant continue to research the subject properties, including but not limited to a land title search to provide a timeline for the subject properties to Cultural Heritage staff's satisfaction as outlined in the City of Vaughan's Cultural Heritage Impact Assessment Guidelines; - b) that the proposed demolitions are subject to the related Site Plan Application (File DA.16.071) being approved by Vaughan Council. - 2.
-That Heritage Vaughan Committee recommend the approval of the proposed development subject to the following conditions: - a) that through the continuing research into the properties that any associative cultural heritage of the properties be considered for commemoration in connection with the development; - b) that the applicant provide final drawings detailing the proposed landscaping and mitigation of the impacts to the cultural heritage landscape; - c) that the applicant provide final drawings and renderings to clarify material colours and brick patterns; - d) further minor refinements to the building design including material specifications shall be approved to the satisfaction of the Vaughan Development Planning Department, Urban Design and Cultural Heritage Division; - e) any significant changes to the proposal may require reconsideration by Heritage Vaughan Committee, which shall be determined at the discretion of the Director of Development Planning; - f) that Heritage Vaughan Committee recommendations to Council do not constitute specific support for any Development Application under the Ontario Planning Act or permits or requirements currently under review or to be submitted in the future by the applicant as it relates to the subject application.
+- 1. That Heritage Vaughan Committee recommend the approval of the proposed demolitions under Section 42 of the Ontario Heritage Act for the three single detached dwellings municipally known as 357, 365, and 375 Stegman's Mill Road, subject to the following conditions: - a) that the proposed demolitions are subject to the outcome of the review and approval of the related Site Development File DA.16.071 by Vaughan Council and the relevant Approval Authority. - 2.
+That Heritage Vaughan Committee recommend the approval of the proposed development in principal, subject to the following conditions: - a) that City staff be directed to retain an independent professional Heritage Consultant at the expense of the applicant, to conduct a focused third party peer review of the development proposal submission by Skyhomes Corporation dated November 30, 2016, in the context of the goals and objectives of the Kleinburg-Nashville Heritage Conservation District, including possible improvements to the proposed built forms, design, landscape, and layout.
+Further details of the independent heritage review will be established through a Terms of Reference document in consultation with the applicant. - b) that the proposed new constructions are subject to the related Site Development File DA.16.071 being approved by Vaughan Council and/or the relevant Approval Authority. - c) further minor refinements to the building design including material specifications shall be approved to the satisfaction of the Vaughan Development Planning Department, Urban Design and Cultural Heritage Division, in consultation with Development Engineering and Infrastructure Planning Department; - d) any significant changes to the proposal as a result of the independent heritage peer review may require reconsideration by Heritage Vaughan Committee, which shall be determined at the discretion of the Interim Director of Development Planning and the Manager of the Urban Design and Cultural Heritage Division; - e) that the Heritage Vaughan Committee recommendations to Council do not constitute specific support for any Development Application under the Ontario Planning Act or permits or requirements currently under review or to be submitted in the future by the applicant as it relates to the subject application.